 What is a project proposal?
 The project proposal is the initiating trigger of the project selection process.
 Whether it comes in the form of a verbal proposal, simple project request form, or documented business case, the project proposal is the vehicle by which the initial project "concept" is presented.

 Every project begins with a proposal, but not every proposal can or should become a project.
 In a world of limited resources, choices have to be made.
 Not every project has viability.
-And, amongst those that do, limited resources (people, time, money and equipment), must be applied judiciously.
+And, amongst those that do, any limited resources, (including people, time, money and equipment), must be applied judiciously.
 Consider the risks if resources are misapplied:

 To maximize available resources, and avoid potential failures, project proposals must be evaluated and selected on the basis of overall viability.
 In a business sense, project viability is the degree to which a given project will provide the expected return on investment.
 Viability can be measured by three key variables:

 In order to develop selection practices that are fully “defined, aligned and approved” the following questions must be considered and addressed:

 Project selection is a cog in the project management lifecycle, but informed, effective selection decisions are essential to management success and the ability to deliver on time, on budget projects.
 Selection steps kick things off, providing the basis for all of the planning and decision making that lies ahead.
 You can never be reluctant to re-examine selection decisions as time passes and project circumstances change.
 That’s the whole point of a lifecycle approach to managing projects.

 Are you ready to lead your I.T. department to become more valued, relevant and responsive?
 If so, then you need the IT Service Strategy Toolkit from ITtoolkit.com!
 The Toolkit teaches you how to "add value" to IT projects and services -- using our time-saving "service strategy process".
 It's ready for instant download, filled with 400+ pages of steps, guidelines, practices and templates.
 Find Out More